roblav96/ios-runtime-docs/native-libs/CocoaPods.md

 $ cd platform/ios
 $ pod install
 ```
-It will modifies the `MYCocoaPods.xcodeproj` and create a workspace with the same name.
+This modifies the `MYCocoaPods.xcodeproj` and creates a workspace with the same name.

 > **IMPORTANT:** You will no longer be able to run the `xcodeproj` alone or from the CLI.
 You need to run your project from the newly created workspace.
 Make sure to open the `MYCocoaPods.xcworkspace` in Xcode first.
 Next, in the terminal run `$ tns prepare ios` and then run the app from Xcode.
 We will provide support for workspaces in a future version of the CLI.

 ### Google Maps Code
-To actually use the Google Maps you will have to provide API key in `applicationDidFinishLaunchingWithOptions`.
+To actually use the Google Maps you will have to provide an API key in `applicationDidFinishLaunchingWithOptions`.
 The cross-platform UI modules expose callback, that is invoked in our AppDelegate.
 There you can register an API key:
 ``` JavaScript
 // app.js
 var application = require("application");